 This could be a way to test the water, putting the ball in someone else’s court.
 Not so good if you think they might just say no straight away.

-If your plans are fairly straight forward e.g. you’d like to start later and stay later, something that’s easy to explain, just ask if you can do that.
+If your plans are fairly straightforward, for example, you’d simply like to start later and stay later, something that’s easy to explain, just ask if you can do that.
 Be prepared to outline the benefits when you introduce the subject and remember, being more productive and happier at work is a huge benefit in itself.
-For example: “If I were to start work later, I think I could be more productive.”
+For example: “If I were to start work later, I think I could be much more productive.”